Perturbation analysis of sub/super hedging problems: Preliminary results

-Let us assume we are given an index set $\Ii$ (not necessarily finite) and a collection of functions $\varphi_i\in \Cc(\Omega)$ for each $i\in\Ii$ representing payoffs of securities available on the market at finite prices $c_i\in\RR$.
+We establish super-hedging duality in general markets as an application of infinite-dimensional linear programming.
+The general market consists of securities with continuous payoffs~$(\varphi_i)_{i\in \Ii}$ and traded at prices~$(c_i)_{i\in \Ii}$, with~$\Ii$ some index set.
+Since the market is assumed frictionless, the set of traded securities becomes a subspace of the space of continuous functions, on which we introduce a pricing functional mapping payoffs of traded securities to market prices.
+We fix an index set~$\Ii$ (not necessarily finite) and a collection of functions $\varphi_i\in \Cc(\Omega)$, $i\in\Ii$ representing payoffs of securities available on the market at finite prices $c_i\in\RR$.
 We assume that the market is frictionless, i.e. there are no transaction costs associated with buying and selling securities, there are no liquidity constraints and market participants are allowed to buy and sell any position in a security or a portfolio of securities.
 Denote by~$\Mf$ the space of traded claims, i.e. the set of portfolios of securities that can be bought and sold freely on the market, as

 As trading is frictionless, $\Mf$ is a linear subspace of $\Cc(\Omega)$.
 Define also a pricing functional $\rho : \Mf \to \RR$ mapping payoffs to their market prices